mtrimpe/authzen/api/authorization-api-1_0.md

 The Access Evaluation API defines the message exchange pattern between a client (PEP) and an authorization service (PDP) for executing a single access evaluation.

 ## The Access Evaluation API Request {#access-evaluation-request}
-The Access Evaluation request is an object constructed of four entities previously defined in the Information Model ({{information-model}}):
+The Access Evaluation request is an object consisting of four entities previously defined in the Information Model ({{information-model}}):

 `subject`:
 : REQUIRED.
 The subject (or principal) of type Subject